Deterministic error bounds for kernel-based learning techniques under bounded noise: Problem setting

 Working with bounded uncertainties is at the core of robust analysis and control.
-Similar assumptions were also made in recent learning-based techniques \cite{rosolia2017robust,novara2019nonlinear,manzano2020robust}.
-Next, we review basic definitions and results from the RKHS theory, which are used as a starting point for Section~\ref{sec:crafting}.
-The reader is referred to \cite{schlkopf2018learning} for a more in-depth discussion.
+Similar assumptions were also made in recent learning-based techniques \citep{rosolia2017robust,novara2019nonlinear,manzano2020robust}.
+Next, we review basic definitions and results from RKHS theory, which are used as a starting point for Section~\ref{sec:crafting}.
+The reader is referred to \cite{manton2015primer} for a more in-depth discussion on the topic.